 She also does NOT feed any synthetic vitamins/mineral supplements or concentrated feeds.
-Many studies of these have shown that most of these do NOT contain the amounts of supplements they CLAIM are in their feed.
-Currently, there is NO regulation for animal feeds and supplements to make sure the labels match what’s inside.
+Many studies of these have shown that most of these do NOT contain the amounts of vitamins and minerals they CLAIM are in their feed.
+Currently, there is NO regulation for animal feeds and horse supplements to make sure the labels match what’s inside.
 Plus most charge from 200% up to 500% of what it costs them to make and package these products.
 Basically, you are spending a lot of money on something that may or may not contain the labeled ingredients.

 ALWAYS before ride: 2 – 4 cups alfalfa/grass pellets and 5 – 10 Tums or 200 cc (1/4 cup) of Mylanta squirted into mouth with syringe or mixed with pellets.

 Shows: Increase to a full dose of Omeprazole at least four days before any show or traveling and continue this through the entire show.
 Make sure her stomach is full of hay pellets before riding.
 Then, she also gives her 100 cc of Mylanta or 5 Tums right before mounting and before entering the arena.